 Students may not have more than 3 early dismissals in a quarter.
 The first time a student has more than 3 early dismissals in a quarter he/she will receive a warning from the discipline office.
-If a student has more than 3 early dismissals on another quarter he/she will be added to the revoked privileges list.
-If a student has an extenuating circumstance that requires them to have more than 3 early dismissals per quarter they must speak to an administrator and provide documentation.
+If a student has more than 3 early dismissals in another quarter he/she will be added to the revoked privileges list.
+If a student has an extenuating circumstance that requires them to have more than 3 early dismissals per quarter they must speak to an administrator and provide inclusive.

-Students are to be in school every day for the entire day.
-An emergency situation can only be dealt with by an administrator.
-This is without debate and all inclusive.
 College fairs always have alternative late afternoon or evening hours to accommodate our students.
 Job interviews are to be scheduled after school.
 Your responsibility for four years is school and that is always primary.

+Students are to be in school every day for the entire day.
+An emergency situation can only be dealt with by an administrator.
+This is without debate and all